scalamolecule/datomic-client-api-java-scala/README.md

 ### Peer-server in-mem

 Running a peer-server in-mem doesn't require a transactor process to be running.
-So you can simply start the Peer Server directly from within the datomic installation directory:
+So you can start the Peer Server directly from within the datomic installation directory:

     bin/run -m datomic.peer-server -a k,s -d hello,datomic:mem://hello

+To run the test suite you need to have a running transactor though!

 ### Peer-server against transactor